 following are common terms and their definitions in the world of financial aid.|

-merely a period of time schools use to measure a quantity of study.
-Different
+academic year is merely a period of time schools use to measure a quantity of

-Loan Program (FFELP) program.
-The difference is that the federal government
+Federal Family Education Loan Program (FFELP) program.
+The difference is that

 Eligible Program - A program

-document used by every college and university to determine eligibility for
+- The official document used by every college and university to determine

-Federal Student Aid.
-A copy of this document is often required by a scholarship
+eligibility for Federal Student Aid.
+A copy of this document is often required